 Soon the two boys become close friends.
 Freak, who is super smart, teaches Max about robotics and history.
 He also tells Max that he is going to have an operation, so he won’t be sick anymore.
 Freak rides on Max’s shoulders and the two become a “dynamic duo” going on quests and adventures.
 The two make a great pairing with Freak’s brains and Max’s body.

 This graphic organizer is extremely flexible and may be used at different times during your book study.
-Use it like a Venn Diagram to compare Max and Kevin.
+Use it as a Venn diagram to compare Max and Kevin.
 Max’s and Kevin’s differences are described in approximately Chapter 3.

 Freak and Max, Max and Freak,

 Have students watch The Mighty, the movie version of the book.
-Then compare the two versions.
+Then compare the book to the movie.